 The recruiter will get the impression that you'll accept the job no matter what.

 Depending on your upbringing, you might feel awkward asking for a better offer.
-Some people feel it is greedy.
-Understand that how you approach negotiation and the outcome of negotiation can influence the opinion of your future employers.
+Some people find it greedy.
+You should understand that how you approach negotiation and the outcome of bargaining can influence the opinion of your future employers.
 It may not seem fair, but your salary will shape the opinion of the people you work for.
-If you negotiate an offer for a higher salary, their estimation of your value as an iOS developer will likely increase.
+If you negotiate an offer for a higher wage, their estimation of your value as an iOS developer will likely increase.

-Behind the scenes at companies with HR departments, there are salary bands which go with each level of developer.
+There are salary bands that correspond with each job title behind the scenes at larger companies with HR departments.
 A new college grad iOS developer might make $80,000 - $90,000.
 A junior developer might make $95,000 - $110,000.
 And so on.
 In some cases, the skill level you're assigned may literally depend on what salary you negotiate.

 Practice silence with a friend.
 Practice an entire negotiation.
 When you ask for a better offer, make a game of how long you can wait without speaking.

 Sometimes recruiters or hiring managers use time pressure to reduce your negotiating leverage.
 If you only have a few hours or a day to make a decision, you'll have less opportunity to get a competing offer.
 Or maybe they don't want you to notice some problem with the deal.
-Or maybe they're just in a hurry.
+Or perhaps they're just in a hurry.